Bring your event to life with visually rich designs

 PowerPoint presentations always tend to be a hit or miss situation.
 A superbly crafted slide deck can hook your audience from the get-go, while a basic, unimaginative one can put them to sleep.
 With webinars, while you do have the option of showing yourself as you deliver the webinar, most hosts tend to stick to PowerPoint presentations.
 Since that will be the main medium of interaction with your hosts, and what they’ll primarily be viewing over the course of the webinar, you must ensure that it keeps their attention through the very end.
 Here are some tips for drafting a compelling PowerPoint presentation.

-The internet is flooding with videos- videos in fascinating varieties and on every subject imaginable.
+The internet is flooding with videos.
+A fascinating variety of videos and on every subject imaginable.
 You can thus be sure that you’ll find videos that tie in well with your presentation topic.
 Having a variety of media for your webinar helps in keeping your audience’s attention and makes the session much more dynamic.

 Videos also serve as nice, a refreshing break from the monotony of speech or text and can immediately re-engage viewers who’ve zoned out.
 You could integrate these videos into your slide deck or simply access them on YouTube.

 That’s not all though.
-If you want to go the extra mile and be ahead of the curve, you could toy with more unusual ideas for video usage during your webinar.
+If you want to go the extra mile and be ahead of the curve, you could toy with more interesting ideas for your webinar.
 For example, you could live stream a relevant event, like a product launch, or schedule the webinar around a live discussion to include that as part of your webinar.

 If you can find a way for your audience to participate during the webinar, you’ve mastered the engagement game.